eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 PublishModeQosPolicyKind
 """"""""""""""""""""""""

-There are two possible values:
+There are two possible values (see |PublishModeQosPolicyKind-api|):

-* ``SYNCHRONOUS_PUBLISH_MODE``: The data is sent in the context of the user thread that calls the write operation.
+* |SYNCHRONOUS_PUBLISH_MODE-api|: The data is sent in the context of the user thread that calls the write operation.
-* ``ASYNCHRONOUS_PUBLISH_MODE``: An internal thread takes the responsibility of sending the data asynchronously.
+* |ASYNCHRONOUS_PUBLISH_MODE-api|: An internal thread takes the responsibility of sending the data asynchronously.
   The write operation returns before the data is actually sent.

 Example